Thursday, 30 March 2023

 Juan and Lindsay taking our bags to the wharf area - while I lagged behind taking pix.

-We eventually arrived at the Sun Island 4200m above sea level, blurry eyed and short of breath but excited about the tranquility that awaited us on the island.
-The lodge where we were staying was right on the waters edge - quite idyllic albeit fairly basic.
+We eventually arrived at Sun Island 4200m above sea level, blurry-eyed and short of breath but excited about the tranquility that awaited us on the island.
+The lodge where we were staying was right on the water's edge - quite idyllic albeit fairly basic.

-They welcomed us with a late feast served on the terrace overlooking the lake.
+Our hosts welcomed us with a late feast served on the terrace overlooking the lake.
 Sardines, trout, chicken, dried black potato, eggs, baked banana, corn tortilla, the best fava beans I've ever tasted, cheese and huge white corn.
-Man oh man - and then dessert came out! we left the table groaning, but we lined up again that evening for more delicious food.
+Man, oh man! and then dessert came out!
+We left the table groaning, but we lined up again that evening for more delicious food.
 As the sun sank below the distant mountains, the chill set in.
 Our cabin was not heated but while we were eating dinner, our hosts lit a small fire in our room - kero or some such.
 It was very effective.

 Snow-capped Cordillera Real